DuhanDemirGameDev/PenaltyShootout_Computer_Graphics_Project/FINAL_PROJECT_REPORT.md

 - selected light X/Y/Z sliders,
 - four light enable checkboxes.

 `src/ui/UIManager.js` centralizes scoreboard, power bar, result message, and reset hint updates.
 Light and goalkeeper sliders are read in `src/main.js` and `GameStateMachine`.
+The UI was also polished with modern styling, featuring a dark glassmorphism aesthetic that significantly enhances the visual experience.

+Furthermore, a critical UI synchronization logic was implemented: when a different light tower is selected via the dropdown, the UI dynamically reads and updates the sliders to match that specific light's canonical base coordinates.
+This prevents unwanted positional jumps that would occur if the selected light inherited stale slider values.

 The interface provides more than three user-controlled objects or parameters: crosshair, goalkeeper, camera, selected light position, light intensity, light movement speed, and individual light enable states.